-Additionally, here are some important tips that will make your visit run smoothly:
+Additionally, here are some important tops that will make your visit run smoothly:

-- Stop antihistamines, sedatives and tranquilizers for at least seven days before the appointment.
-(These drugs can interfere with testing and lesion appearance, making it more difficult for us to treat your pet.)
+- Stop giving antihistamines, sedatives, and tranquilizers for at least seven days before your appointment.
+These medications can interfere with testing and lesion appearance, making it more difficult for us to treat your pet.

-- Do not feed your animal after 10 pm the day before your appointment, unless there is a medically necessary reason to do so (such as diabetes).
+- Do not feed your pet after 10pm the day before your appointment, unless there is a medically necessary reason to do so (such as diabetes).
 This will help make any necessary testing easier.